dslack/ionic-Select-Control/README.md

 **09/28/2015 :** forked from **dslack** to integrate ASAP the 2 pull requests listed here on original **domischenk** project : https://github.com/domiSchenk/ionic-Select-Control/pulls

-**09/29/2015 :** work in progress, test and handle optionality of ngSelectChanged new attribute.
+**09/29/2015 :** work in progress, need to test and handle optionality of ngSelectChanged new attribute.

 ## Changes